-To be able to cover the different ethnolinguistic groups across the country, partnerships with regional agencies was and will be formed.
-Individuals from the institutions were and will be trained to facilitate the documentation and protection of communities’ health knowledge and practices.
+To cover the different ethnolinguistic groups across the country, partnerships with regional institutions were and will be formed.

 A systematic and comprehensive endeavor to assist communities in documenting and upholding their healing traditions may be valuable in confronting this situation.
 The documentation previously done is not enough to cover the breadth and depth of the immense body of Philippine traditional knowledge and practices in health.

 Another threat faced by indigenous and local communities is bio-piracy or the misappropriation of their knowledge and resources.
 Pharmaceutical, food, and cosmetic industries benefit from the wealth of their knowledge and environment yet only a few have acted upon the loss of the traditional knowledge, practices, and biological resources of the communities.
 Facilitating community documentation may then be a method to uphold the rights of the knowledge-owners as they are able to manage gathered data, and assert their right to free and prior informed consent, proper acknowledgement, and equitable sharing of benefits in the utilization of their knowledge.

 In this undertaking, communities who will be trained in documenting their knowledge and practices may opt to: